the-james-burton/atacama/README.md

 ![atacama](https://github.com/the-james-burton/atacama/blob/master/docs/atacama.png "atacama")

+> *THE ABOVE SCREENSHOT DOES NOT SHOW REAL PRICES!
+THEY ARE MADE UP WITH RANDOM NUMBERS!*

 ## How does it work?

 It is a HTML5/Angular-JS single-page application that runs in a web browser.
 It communicates with three principal back end components...